-- You will be working in a pair with another student for all programming tasks. - You will be expected to rotate pairs during the term, so that everyone gets to experience multiple programming and working styles. - You will NOT be required to do synchronous pair programming.
+- You will be working in a pair with another student for programming tasks. - You will NOT be required to do synchronous pair programming.
 However, all code must at least undergo a code review by the team member you're paired with.